December 12, 2020

 Full of reef breaks and consistent waves, Asilomar State Beach is great for intermediate surfers.
 But the popular spot also draws droves of kayakers and tourists, so be prepared to dodge your fellow water-sports enthusiasts.

 San Luis Obispo County boasts 85 miles of coastline bordered by long swells in the Pacific and by sandy beaches and dunes on land.
-The temperate climate and incredible fall surf make it the perfect destination post–Labor Day, when the majority of tourists have tucked in for the season.
+The temperate climate and incredible surf make San Luis Obispo the perfect destination post–Labor Day when the majority of tourists have tucked in for the season.

+Cayucos Beach offers soft and easy waves during the warmer months—ideal for beginner surfers.
 Unlike many other Central Coast beaches, Cayucos shines during the summer (when south swells flow in) and the spring (when the region experiences north wind).
 Fall is still the star when it comes to surf conditions, however, and the warm temperatures pair with the west swells for picture-perfect surfing.
+If you’re new to surfing, practice at Cayucos during the warmer months to confidently ride the 8-foot waves alongside the pros during the winter.

 This gorgeous stretch of sand is a hot spot for tourists and surfers alike, so the waters can get crowded, especially in the fall when epic beach breaks occur.
 Though the surf can become unpredictable, Pismo Beach can accommodate both beginner and experienced surfers alike.